Hadrians Wall - Day 1 - Bowness-on-Solway to Carlisle

-Due to logistics, it may be easier to stay in or around Carlisle for two nights and take the bus out to the starting point of Bowness-on-Solway on the first morning.
+Due to logistics, I had decided that it was easier to stay in Carlisle for two nights and take the bus out to the starting point of Bowness-on-Solway on the first morning.

 Bowness-on-Solway is the site of the second largest Roman fort, Maia and this section of the walk enjoys coastal views across the Solway Firth to Scotland.
 The first few miles you walk along the Solway Coastal Area of Natural Beauty.